ocean-tracking-network/node-manager-training/_episodes/03_Setup_and_Installing_Needed_Software.md

 **Install iPython Utilities**

 1. Determine the folder in which you wish to keep the iPython Utilities Nodebooks.
-1. Open your `terminal` or `command prompt` app.
+1. Open your terminal or command prompt.
-   * Type `cd` then `space`.
+   * Type `cd` followed by a space.
    * You then need to get the filepath to the folder in which you wish to keep the iPython Utilities Nodebooks.
-You can either drag the folder into the `terminal` or `command prompt` app or hit `shift/option` while right clicking and select `copy as path` from the menu.
+You can either drag the folder into the terminal/command prompt OR right-click on the folder, select 'Copy as Path' from the dropdown menu, and paste the result into the terminal/command prompt.
-   * Then paste the filepath in the `terminal` or `command prompt` and hit `enter`
-   * In summary, you should type `cd /path/to/desired/folder` before pressing enter.
+   * You should have a command that looks like `cd /path/to/desired/folder`.
+   * Press Enter, and your terminal/command prompt will navigate to the folder you provided.
 1. Create and activate the "nodebook" python enviornment.
 The creation process will only need to happen once.
    * In your terminal, run the command `conda create -n nodebook python=3.9`
-   * Activate the nodebook environment using `conda activate nodebook`
+   * Activate the nodebook environment by running `conda activate nodebook`
-1. You are now able to run commands in that folder.
-Now run: `git clone https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities.git`.
-This will get the latest version iPython Utilities from our GitLab
+1. Next, run: `git clone https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities.git`.
+This will get the latest version iPython Utilities from our GitLab.
-1. Navigate to the ipython-utilities subdirectory that was created by running `cd ipython-utilities`.
+1. Navigate to the newly-created ipython-utilities subdirectory by running `cd ipython-utilities`.
 1. Switch to the `integration` branch (which contains the most up-to-date code) by running `git checkout integration`.
-1. Create a new conda environment by running the command: `conda create -n nodebook python=3.9`.
-This will create the environment named **nodebook** using the python version 3.9.XX.
 1. Now to install all required python packages by running the following: `mamba env update -n nodebook  t -f environment.yml`

 **To open and use the OTN Nodebooks:**
-- **MAC/WINDOWS/LINUX**: Open your terminal, and navigate to your ipython-utilities directory, using `cd /path/to/ipython-utilities`.
+- **MAC/WINDOWS/LINUX**: Open your terminal and navigate to your ipython-utilities directory by running `cd /path/to/ipython-utilities`.
 Then, run the commands:
    * `conda activate nodebook` to activate the nodebook python environment
    * `jupyter notebook --config="nb_config.py" "0.
 Home.ipynb"` to open the Nodebooks in a browser window.
-- **DO NOT CLOSE** your terminal/CMD instance that opens!
+- **DO NOT CLOSE** your terminal/CMD instance!
 This will need to remain open in the background in order for the Nodebooks to be operational.

 More operating system-specific instructions and troubleshooting tips can be found at: [https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/New-Install-of-Ipython-Utilities](https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/New-Install-of-Ipython-Utilities)